brandonhyc/note_collection/基础笔记/HTML_CSS_JS/JavaScript/Javascript.md

 var can be read outside the block scope, let can be only read within a block scope.
 In strict mode, let can't redeclare, but var can.

 ### 必考 JS Declarations, Initialization and Hoisting
-1. Hoisting is JavaScript's default behavior of moving all declarations to the top of the current scope.
+1. Hoisting is all declarations to the top of the current scope during it compiles at runtime, but not initialization.
 Function can be called before the declaration.
 2. JavaScript only hoists declarations, not initialization (literal expression)

 ```javascript